breeko/j-dev/README.md

 Please note that you must at least pass the `prompt` argument.

 ## License

-This project is licensed under the terms of the MIT license.
-See the [LICENSE](./LICENSE) file.
+This project is licensed under the terms of the MIT License.

-For the text and conditions of the license you can check out [MIT License](https://opensource.org/licenses/MIT)